ntuorangejuice/cheat-sheet/README.md

 #### Red-black Tree

-A red–black tree is a data structure which is a type of self-balancing binary search tree.

-In addition to the requirements imposed on a binary search tree the following must be satisfied by a red–black tree:

-1. A node is either red or black.
-2. The root is black.
-(This rule is sometimes omitted.
-Since the root can always be changed from red to black, but not necessarily vice-versa, this rule has little effect on analysis.)
-3. All leaves (NIL) are black.
-(All leaves are same color as the root.)
-4. Every red node must have two black child nodes.
-5. Every path from a given node to any of its descendant leaves contains the same number of black nodes.

-Note: 这个要不要删掉 >.<

-# 好 (very hard to code, very hard to understand, limited performance improve)
+Red–black tree is not described here because it is very hard to code, very hard to understand, with limited performance improve.

 ### Standard Template Library